czrpb/chatter/design.md

       - Title: Displays the application title "Chatter".
       - Controls: Contains the user input textarea and model selection options.
       - Chat History: Shows the conversation history between the user and the AI, with the most recent messages at the top.
+      - Clear Chat: Users can clear the current chat and start a new conversation by clicking the "Clear Chat" button.

    1. User Interactions